Home > Analyses > Technology > STMicroelectronics N.V.

 Revenue by Segment

-The pie chart illustrates STMicroelectronics N.V.’s revenue distribution by segment for the fiscal year 2024, highlighting the relative contributions of product and service categories.
+This pie chart illustrates STMicroelectronics N.V.’s revenue distribution by segment for the fiscal year 2025, reflecting the company’s product and service contributions.

 Key Products & Brands

-The table below highlights STMicroelectronics N.V.’s key products and brand segments with their respective descriptions:
+The table below outlines STMicroelectronics’ main products and brand groups with corresponding descriptions:

 | Product | Description |